learn-co-curriculum/dsc-git-branches/README.md

 ## Summary

-`Git` is a complex tool, and these tools are just scratching the surface for collaborating with people.
-These workflows are just being introduced to you--and it may be challenging for the time being.
+Git is a complex tool, and these tools are just scratching the surface for collaborating with people.
+These workflows are just being introduced to you -- and it may be challenging for the time being.
 You'll have lots of time to practice them and get used to what each command does.
-Don't try to cram it it all in at once; instead just start to get an understanding of what is at your disposal.
+Don't try to cram it all in at once; instead just start to get an understanding of what is at your disposal.